TrishZwei/RWBYScripts/README.md

     1. Create a dictionary of adjectives and actions to create a possible scripted narrative sequence for players to speak during play based on the choices and order above.
     2. Create a means for the party to be able to share their actions in real time so that they can be combined together.
 This may require a db, possibly Firebase.
 More research is needed on this idea.

-## Any additional ideas, please post in the features.
+## Any additional ideas, please post in https://github.com/TrishZwei/RWBYScripts/issues